emmaadams05/YPM-AI-Dark-Data-Digitization/README.md

-# Yale Peabody Museum Dark Data Digitization w/ Artificial Intelligence
+# Yale Peabody Museum Dark Data Digitization with Artificial Intelligence

 **Goal:** The main purpose of this internship was to explore the possible implications of Artificial Intelligence (OCR, HTR image-classification, etc.) in the Museum/Gallery world.
 * Over the course of 8 weeks, we investigated Optical Character Recogition, Multi-Modal AI, and Image-Classification with respect to their possible uses at the Yale Peabody Museum.